 - i.
-Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
-Structural elements outside the parameters of regional Approved Documents must be supported by structural calculations provided by a suitably qualified expert. - iii.
+Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - Structural elements outside the parameters of Approved Document A (England and Wales), Section 1 (Scotland) and Technical Booklet D (Northern Ireland) must be supported by structural calculations provided by a suitably qualified expert. - iii.
 Strip foundations must meet the relevant Building Regulations and other statutory requirements, British Standards and Euro-Codes.

-Strip and mass fill foundations are usually the most simplistic and cost effective foundation for low rise buildings on original ground, the guidance in Chapter 5.3, provides details of how to meet the Functional Requirements.
+Strip and mass fill foundations are usually the most simplistic and cost effective foundation for low rise buildings on original ground, the guidance in section 5.3, provides details of how to meet the functional requirements.

-The following situations are beyond the scope of the guidance in this Chapter:
+The following situations are beyond the scope of the guidance in this section:

-- Traditional strip and mass filled foundations for buildings other than dwellings; - Dwellings greater than three storeys; - · Foundations on filled ground; - Strip and mass filled foundations where foundation depths exceed 2.5m.
+- Traditional strip and mass filled foundations for buildings other than dwellings - Dwellings greater than three storeys - Foundations on filled ground - Strip and mass filled foundations where foundation depths exceed 2.5m